davidakennedy/davidakennedy.com/_src/blog/2015-01-12-we-suck-at-http/index.md

   - Open Web
 ---

 I enjoyed this post about how [we suck at HTTP](http://gadgetopia.com/post/9236?retitle).
-Ever since I started reading and learning more about the [IndieWeb](https://indiewebcamp.com/) movement, the inner workings of the Web are really interesting.
+Ever since I started reading and learning more about the [IndieWeb](https://indiewebcamp.com/) movement, the inner workings of the web are really interesting.